Tempsford: Community

 The Tempsford Stuart Memorial Village Hall was built in 1924 by the Stuart family of Tempsford Hall in memory of their son and fourteen other Tempsford men who lost their lives in the First World War.
 The main hall can accommodate up to 150 people and has a stage suitable for theatrical productions or concerts and a maple wood sprung dance floor.

 The annual Tempsford Show at the village hall has attractions such as a dog show, bouncy castle, coconut shy, craft stalls, vintage tractors and cars, and a tombola.
 There are competition classes for fruit, vegetable, floral, culinary, and art and craft exhibits.

 Records pertaining to The Wheatsheaf public house go back to 1807.
 In December 2013, Prince Charles visited and was photographed holding a glass of beer after attending a Service of Dedication and unveiling a memorial to honour and remember the women agents who flew out of RAF Tempsford to aid resistance movements in occupied Europe.

 A children's play area and farm shop are on Station Road.

 Tempsford Millennium Garden Sanctuary was part of the parkland surrounding the original entrance to Tempsford Hall.
-The land was compulsory purchased in the early 1960s to construct the A1 trunk road.
+The land was compulsorily purchased in the early 1960s to construct the A1 trunk road.
 The 1.5 acre site was left as a small woodland.
 The garden, which opened in 2000 is owned and maintained by the parish council.

 The Tempsford Times magazine which reports on parish council meetings, church and village events is published bimonthly and distributed free to residents.

 Tempsford Football Club was founded in 2019 and is based at Meltis Social Club in Bedford.
 The club competes in the men's Bedford and District Sunday Football League.